 Creutzfeldt-Jakob disease (CJD) is a rare, fatal, degenerative brain disorder characterized by rapidly progressive

-CJD can be categorized into different subtypes: Sporadic CJD—most common type; usually affects people aged 50 years and olderFamilial CJD—an inherited form of the disease
+CJD can be categorized into different subtypes: Sporadic CJD—most common type, usually affecting people aged 50 years and olderFamilial CJD—an inherited form of the disease

-Iatrogenic CJD—contracted through medical procedures, such as injections of growth hormone, or receipt of
+Iatrogenic CJD—contracted through medical procedures, such as injections of growth hormone, receipt of

 or dura mater implants from affected donors

 is a different prion disease caused by eating contaminated beef products.
 This variant form differs from other forms of CJD because it affects younger people and has a longer average time course.

 It is generally believed that CJD is caused by infectious proteins called prions.
 Prions are normal proteins in the body.
 If these prions fold up in a different way than normal, they may transform into the protein that causes the illness.
 The build-up of abnormal prions may be linked to the brain damage associated with CJD.